COSMIIC-Inc/Documentation-Source/docs/Community/Licensing.md

 - Software
     - API in Matlab
     - Assorted Matlab apps
-    - Tools and processes, such as custom linters andGitHub Action workflows
+    - Tools and processes, such as custom linters and GitHub Action workflow files

 ### Documentation Licensing - CC-BY-4.0